-Claim: An archaeologist discovered Pharaoh's chariot and the bones of horses and men in the Red Sea.
+Claim: Archaeologists have discovered Pharaoh's chariot and the bones of horses and men under the Red Sea.

 PARTING OF THE RED SEA

 Chariot Wheels found at the bottom of the Red Sea

 You will be surprised to see proof of Pharaoh's chariot and bones of horses and men found in the Red Sea.